Rua Oscar Freire: History

 According to Excellence Mystery Shopping International, Rua Oscar Freire is the 8th most luxurious street in the world and second in the Americas behind 5th Avenue in New York.
+It was named the 8th most luxurious street for the second time in 2008.

+Stores and economy

-Shops located on Rua Oscar Freire and surrounding streets include Louis Vuitton, Armani (Giorgio Armani and Emporio Armani lines), Carmen Steffens, Dior, Montblanc, Cartier, MaxMara, Ermenegildo Zegna, Versace, Diesel, Cavalli, Bulgari, Salvatore Ferragamo, Marc Jacobs, Gant, Lacoste, Timberland, Tommy Hilfiger, Nike, Adidas, Benetton.
-Top-notch Brazilian fashion is present with the likes of Alexandre Herchcovitch, Cris Barros, Reinaldo Lourenço, Glória Coelho, Animale, Forum, Ellus, NK Store, Sergio K, Havaianas, Carlos Miele, Cavalera, Le Lis Blanc, Canal, Triton, Iódice and Osklen.
-National high end jewelry stores include Vivara and H Stern.
+Shops located on Rua Oscar Freire and surrounding streets have included Louis Vuitton, Armani (Giorgio Armani and Emporio Armani lines), Carmen Steffens, Montblanc, Cartier, MaxMara, Ermenegildo Zegna, Versace, Diesel, Cavalli, Bulgari, Salvatore Ferragamo, Marc Jacobs, Gant, Lacoste, Timberland, Tommy Hilfiger, Nike, Adidas, Benetton.
+Brazilian fashion has included designers and brands such as Alexandre Herchcovitch, Cris Barros, Reinaldo Lourenço, Glória Coelho, Animale, Forum, Ellus, NK Store, Sergio K, Havaianas, Carlos Miele, Cavalera, Le Lis Blanc, Canal, Triton, Iódice and Osklen.
+National jewelry stores include Vivara and H Stern.
+In 2008, among stores were Dior.

-Sophisticated food shops and restaurants can also be found.
+Food shops and restaurants can also be found.
 Among them are A Figueira Rubaiyat, Fasano, Antiquarius and 'Gero, four of the city's most traditional and expensive restaurants, as well as Ben & Jerry's.
 There is a Nespresso store, and in 2010 a Valrhona boutique was opened.

 In 2006, stores along the street funded a project to remove unsightly electrical poles and install underground fiber-optic lines instead, in an attempt to make the street more appealing to shoppers.

+Transportation

-A new Line 4 - Yellow Metro station was constructed in this street and opened in 2017.
+A new Line 4 - Yellow Metro station was constructed on this street and opened in 2017.